With so many different “weight loss” supplements out there it isn’t always easy to determine what you really need and why.

-Our GLA-90 formula contains 90 mg of GLA from cold pressed black currant seed oil.
+Our favorite is the GLA-90 formula which contains 90 mg of GLA from cold pressed black currant seed oil.

-CLA is especially good at burning visceral fat, which is fat in between the muscles, and is especially helpful for belly fat.
+CLA is especially good at burning visceral fat, the kind hiding in between muscles and organs, and especially helpful for belly fat.
 Research published in the International Journal of Obesity (August 2001) found that a group of overweight men taking CLA lost mostly belly fat and reduced their waistlines by 1 inch without making any diet or lifestyle changes.
 In a similar study, women lost mostly belly and thigh fat with CLA and reduced their waistlines by 1.2 inches.

 While CLA helps burn fat, it helps gain lean muscles at the same time.
 A year-long research study performed by the Scandinavian Clinical Research Group found that overweight people lost 9% of their body fat and increased their lean muscle mass by 2% just by taking CLA with no changes in their diet or lifestyle.
-And, a University of Wisconsin-Madison study concluded that CLA helped to prevent weight gain in people who had previously lost weight, when they did gain weight while taking CLA, half of the weight gained back was lean muscle!
+And, a University of Wisconsin-Madison study concluded that CLA helped to prevent weight gain in people who previously lost weight.
+When the group gained weight while taking CLA, half of them gained weight back it was lean muscle!
 How does it work?
 CLA inhibits an enzyme called lipoprotein lipase which is involved in the storage of fat into fat cells.
 It keeps little fat cells from getting big, according to Michael Pariza, director of the Food Research Institute who conducted the University of Wisconsin Study.